 Thinking about incorporating cloud computing into your work environment?
 Everyone knows that there are many advantages of using cloud computing, but there are certain disadvantages as well that you should know about to be able to make an informed decision.
 Let’s take a look at both the benefits and the downsides to determine whether your business is ready for cloud computing or not.

-What is Cloud Computing?
 Cloud computing is an Internet based computing model that allows shared processing of data among different users and devices.
 It basically provides great storage solutions with third party data centers that rely on sharing of resources over a single network.

 The usage of cloud computing is increasing by the day, as it is providing companies a chance to focus more on core business aspects like strategic planning and maintenance instead of having to focus on minor issues.
 Thanks to the growing popularity of cloud computing, there are different models that have now emerged to meet the differing needs of users and business owners.
 All of these cloud services provide different levels of management and control that will make operations more manageable and flexible.

 Cloud computing has different layered elements that start from storage and include the infrastructure, application, and network layers.
 In order to comprehend how the whole paradigm works, we need to first understand the different models to see whether the cloud was outsourced, made internally, or was a combination of both.

 Applications have gained ground in the technological world over the last decade.
 There are very few businesses that are running without the use of applications, so as to fulfill the needs of application development, platforms like CAMP are helping businesses to develop, deploy, and use their applications in a smart way.

 As it turns out, public or private is not the only cloud-related confusion boggling consumers’ minds.
 The cloud computing landscape has expanded exponentially over the years and there are more choices than there ever were.
 One of the biggest debates you will come across is the comparison between proprietary and open-source cloud.
-In actuality, proprietary and open-source are two different